seap-udea/pryngles-public/README.md

 ------------

 This package has been designed and written originally by Jorge
-I. Zuluaga, Mario Sucerquia & Jaime A. Alvarado-Montes (C) 2022
+I. Zuluaga, Mario Sucerquia & Jaime A. Alvarado-Montes with the contribution of Allard Veenstra (C) 2022